trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

 ^^^^^^^^^^^^^^^^^

-The config properties file, ``etc/config.properties``, contains the configuration for the Presto server.
-Every Presto server can function as both a coordinator and a worker, but dedicating a single machine to only perform coordination work provides the best performance on larger clusters.
+The config properties file, ``etc/config.properties``, contains the configuration for the Trino server.
+Every Trino server can function as both a coordinator and a worker, but dedicating a single machine to only perform coordination work provides the best performance on larger clusters.